mrakbormolla1357-lang/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-a-login-with-github-button-with-a-github-app.md

 ## Introduction

 This tutorial demonstrates how to build a "Login with {% data variables.product.github %}" button for a website.
 The website will use a {% data variables.product.prodname_github_app %} to generate a user access token via the web application flow.
-Then, the website uses the user access token to make API requests on behalf of the authenticated user.
+Then, the website uses the user access tokentokeno make API requests on behalf of the authenticated user.

 This tutorial uses Ruby, but you can use the web application flow with any programming language that is used for web development.